-Using some form of magnification to enhance the visual inspection process (enhanced visual inspection), such as a hand-held magnifier and/or borescope to inspect medical devices for defects:
+Using some form of magnification process for enhanced visual inspection (e.g., handheld magnifier and/or borescope), to inspect medical devices for defects:

 - functionality

 - pitting

 - stains

 - imperfections on the item during its processing cycle

-and rejecting medical devices, according to their IFUs, if any imperfections are found.
+- Rejecting medical devices, according to their instructions for use (IFU)s, if any imperfections are found.

 These things are essential to providing a clean and functional endoscope.

 National processing standards, professional society guidelines, and regulatory bodies recommend the use of visual and enhanced inspection of flexible endoscopes at all steps in the process, but a thorough inspection with lighted magnification should be performed after manual cleaning prior to HLD or sterilization.
 The term visual clean will be defined by referencing the IFU of the endoscope being inspected.
-Note: this could be different for each endoscope being inspected.
+Be aware that this could be different for each endoscope being inspected.